-This was a suggestion from a EFI Facebook Friend.
+This was a suggestion from an EFI Facebook Friend.

 I modified it a bit and just did half of the movement.

-You are lying on your side with your right leg at a 90 degree bend at the hip and knee.
+You are lying on your side with your right leg at a 90-degree bend at the hip and knee.
 The right leg is resting on a full foam roller.
-This prevents twisting in the lower back and pelvis plus it stabilizes the lower body.
+This prevents twisting in the lower back and pelvis, stabilizing the lower body.